neilpeterson/azure-policy-ramp/README.md

 ## Create Policy assignment

-Use the Azure portal or other mechinism to assing the policy.
+Use the Azure portal or other mechinism to assign the policy.